If you're an avocado lover, you are going to love this recipe today -- a Zingy Vegan Avocado Dressing Recipe.

 - You can substitute 1-1.5 tablespoons honey or maple syrup for the stevia (read Choosing Maple Syrup for more information on selecting a good maple syrup variety).

 - This recipe qualifies as an "S" on the Trim Healthy Mama plan.

 Zingy Vegan Avocado Dressing (or Dip) - dairy free, low carb and AIP

-- 3 medium (approx. 5 ounces each) avocados (this recipe is quite flavorful.
+- 3 medium (approximately 5 ounces each) avocados (this recipe is quite flavorful.
 If you prefer a more mild dressing, then simply add in another avocado)

 - 1/8 cup lemon juice (or juice of 1 lemon.
 Lime works great too.)